Skip to main content

 Lists, Tuples, ... and Strings

-And so we have a number of collection types or collections in python.
-These are types that exists to store a bunch of information.
-Within those are sequence types, types that store a bunch of things in some order.
+We now turn our focus to some of the many collection types or collections in python.
+These are types that exist to store a bunch of information.
+Within those are sequence types, types that store a bunch of information in some order.

 Lists